Gwennyphar/codegen/README.md

 # codegen
 C-Generator written in bash with interaktiv userinterface.
-This generates c code and then compiles it automatically into an executable program
+This generates C code and then compiles it automatically into an executable program.